graphia-app/graphia-app.github.io/guide/section3/5_attributes.md

 ## Importing Attributes

 It may be that having created a graph, it is desirable to superimpose some external meta data onto the graph as attributes.
 This facility is available via the *Tools → Import Attributes From Table…* menu option.
 The table in question should be constructed as a simple column wise list of attribute values, with the first row providing names for the attributes.
-In particular, one column needs to be a key that it used to map rows in the table, to nodes in the graph.
+In particular, one column needs to be a key that it used to map rows in the table to nodes in the graph.

 ![]({{ site.url }}/guide/assets/import-key-selection.png)
 <div class="caption">Key Selection.</div>